AnnMburu89/AzureLabs/01-Azure-Networking/README.md

+Objective

+Deploy a VM using the Azure Portal and Terraform.

+Prerequisites

+Azure Subscription

+Azure CLI

+Terraform

+VS Code

 Azure Virtual Network(Vnet) is the foundational block for your private network in Azure.
 It provides a logical isolated secure environment where the Azure resources like Vms, Databases can connect to each other, internet or on premise network.